liquiidio/UnityPluginSuiteGitbook/sources.md

 Liquiid.io on Github
 {% endembed %}

-To get further info on each module, see the [sources](https://liquiidio.gitbook.io/unity-plugin-suite/sources).
+Get further information and a link to each module on the left.